 Do not forget to click “Save” after you finish answering each question.

 1. General description of data: Data types and formats, estimated data size, and how to control the consistency and quality of data.

-3. Documentation and metadata: How to describe your data to make your data findable, accessible, interoperable, and reusable (FAIR) for you and others.
-For more information, see Data documentation and metadata.
+3. Documentation and metadata: How to describe your data to make them findable, accessible, interoperable, and reusable (FAIR) for you and others.
+See Data documentation and metadata.

 5. Data publishing and sharing after the research project: What part of the data to be made openly available or published, where and when to make the data or their metadata publicly available.
 See Data sharing and preservation.

 Note that data with personal information can only be published anonymised.
 Pseudonymised data is still personal data, and therefore cannot be opened without explicit consent for that purpose.
 Se Anonymisation and Personal Data by Finnish Social Science Data Archive (FSD).

 6. Defining roles and responsibilities of research team members: Who are responsible for data management tasks including data protection, information security, data documentation, data archiving and publishing?

 7. Estimating resources required for data management: Time, workload, and possible costs.
 See Costs of data management by Utrecht University.